whitews/FlowIO/README.md

 ## Overview

-FlowIO is a Python library for reading and writing Flow Cytometry Standard (FCS) files.
+FlowIO is a Python library for reading / writing Flow Cytometry Standard (FCS) files and has zero external dependencies.
+FlowIO is compatible with Python 3 (FlowIO v0.9.9 was the last release supporting Python 2).
-Flow IO has zero external dependencies and works in both Python 2 and 3.

 For higher level interaction with flow cytometry data, including GatingML and FlowJo 10 support, see the related [FlowKit](https://github.com/whitews/FlowKit) project.

 ## Installation